GovindRaj007/GovindRaj007/README.md

 ###

-<p align="left">🎓I’m currently pursuing my BTech in Guru Ghasidas University<br>🌱 I’m currently learning Backend Development<br>👀 I’m interested in Full Stack Web Development<br>👯 I’m looking to collaborate on OpenSource Projects<br>✨ Creating bugs since 2020<br>🎯 Goals: To learn the new evolving technologies (learning never stops)<br>✍️ Random Dev Quote: "There's only one trick in software, and that is using a piece of software that's already been written."      -Bill Gates<br>📫 How to reach me chavakulagovind@gmail.com</p>
+- 🎓I’m currently pursuing my **BTech in Guru Ghasidas University**

+- 🌱 I’m currently learning **Backend Development**

+- 👀 I’m interested in **Full Stack Web Development**

+- 👯 I’m looking to collaborate on **OpenSource Projects**

+- ✨ Creating bugs since 2020

+- 🎯 Goals: To learn the new evolving technologies (learning never stops)

+- 👨‍💻 All of my projects are available at [Chavakula Govind Portfolio](https://govindraj-portfolio.netlify.app/)

+- 📫 How to reach me **chavakulagovind@gmail.com**

 ###